Medium: Oil on canvas

 An original framed copy of the Cosmopolitan magazine will accompany this painting

 Signed: M S Payne

 Supplied with a certificate of authenticity

-Please note the dimensions of this work when framed are approximately 100cm x 75cm
+Please note the dimensions of this work framed are approximately H 100cm x W 75cm

 Please do not hesitate to contact the gallery for further assistance

 Mark describes his love for books.
 Real books, as tactile objects that you can feel the weight of in your hands, leaf through, and into which you can simply disappear.
 Of course, like most booklovers, the excitement of a new novel, especially of a favourite author, is always an occasion to be savoured.
 But I find the books I treasure most become old friends.
 I love to revisit them, and celebrate down the years their graceful journey as they age – so often to marvel at their maturity, and sometimes to stand back with wonder as my youthful friend has become a classic!
 I love the feel of these my inanimate friends, who live with me and in me so vividly.
 Their stories, their feel, their warmth and their comfortable familiarity, – it is all these qualities that inspire me to paint them.

 Most of the books I’ve painted are very old and have had many owners, yet their fine condition suggests a much pampered life in careful hands.
 Others have not been so lucky.
 With creaking spines, dog-eared and with fading colour, they may be battle-scarred, but they are still as precious.
 Many of the books I paint are now quite rare and sourcing them has required great patience, while others, I’ve simply stumbled upon, languishing unnoticed and un-remembered on dusty shelves in second-hand book shops.
 But, good design is timeless and as precious as what is contained in the treasure between the covers.
 These books, I am deeply convinced, deserve to be noticed.